jer-k/jekyll-now/_drafts/2018-02-22-add-active-record-rake-tasks-to-gem.md

 ---
 published: false
 ---
-In my previous [post](https://jer-k.github.io/connect-to-database-through-gem/) I walked through using a gem to connect to another Rails application's database, but another use case for connecting a gem to a database is for the development of the gem.
-Instead of having to create a Rails application and install the gem to connect to the database to test your models, we can create local database for only the gem by adding `ActiveRecord`'s Rake tasks.
+In my previous [post](https://jer-k.github.io/connect-to-database-through-gem/) I walked through using a gem to connect to another Rails application's database, but another use case for connecting a gem to a database is for the development of the gem itself.
+Instead of having to create a Rails application and install the gem to connect to the database to test your models, we can create local database for only the gem by adding ActiveRecord's Rake tasks.

 There will be a lot to go through so I'm going to break this down into two parts: the first being creating the gem and enabling the usage of familiar tasks such as `db:create` and `db:migrate`, the second being setting up the testing environment locally and with Docker for CI purposes.